When learning any activity, there is a transformation that takes place as your skills improve.

 Let your hypothesis determine your framework or issue tree... instead of stubbornly sticking to a framework (because you're "supposed" to) and you end up using all of your time analyzing issues that are not that relevant.

-This is the big difference between a CIB and F1Y.
+This is the big difference between mastering the case interview and not.

 At the end of the day, the goal is not to analyze everything.
 It is to analyze as little as is needed to solve the client's primary issue.